MicrosoftDocs/powerapps-docs/powerapps-docs/cards/overview.md

 ## Get started with cards

 Cards are available to makers as a part of Power Apps.
-You can sign into the [Power Apps maker portal](https://make.powerapps.com) and create your card with a few clicks; there aren't any complex systems or services to deploy and maintain.
+You can sign into the [Power Apps maker portal](https://make.powerapps.com) and create your card with a few clicks; there are no complex systems or services to deploy and maintain.

-To create a card, go to [Power Apps maker portal](https://make.powerapps.com) and select **Cards (preview)**:
+To create a card, go to [Power Apps maker portal](https://make.powerapps.com) and select **Cards (preview)** then **+ Create a card**.

 :::image type="content" source="media/overview/cards-get-started.png" alt-text="Screenshot of the card create page." border="false":::

-There are two key parts to this Cards:
+There are two key parts of any card:

 - **Card Designer**: A low-code designer for creating new cards using drag-and-drop controls, Power Fx logic, and data from Power Platform connectors